TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 Anyways, I'm talking about a *shell* for Aster.
 Here's the idea:
 - Offer a nicer experience to recolor (many) images
 - The ability for quick iteration.
 Don't like how it looks with a certain palette?
-Undo, apply a new palette and recolor again
+Undo, apply a new palette and recolor again.
+Done in a few seconds.

 Writing a shell is easy, I've done it 2 times previously with a demo in Javascript and my biggest project [Hilbish].
 For a basic version,